 I was uncertain about many things before moving to Hokkaido.
 One of them was -What will I eat?
-Although, I was familiar with conventional Japanese delicacies, I was worried, if it will be easy to get used to it.
+Although, I was familiar with the conventional Japanese delicacies, I was worried, if it will be easy to get used to it.
 My partner eased my fears.
 He assured me that Hokkaido’s food is delicious.
-After moving, I found out he was wrong.
+After moving, I found out he was absolutely wrong.
 The food in Hokkaido is not just delicious, it is phenomenal.
-You might know, Hokkaido is famous for its seafood and milk.
+You might already know, Hokkaido is famous for its seafood and milk.
 However, it is not just about seafood donburi and softserve ice cream.
 Hokkaido’s rich soil and cold weather yields the finest quality of fresh produce.
 Do not miss these foods when you are Hokkaido.

 Good seafood is notoriously seasonal.
 Luckily, the seafood variety here offers something for every season.
 Crowd favourites are Snow crabs (Zuwagani- ズワイガニ) and Oysters (カキ- Kaki) in Winter.
 Sea Urchin (うに – Uni) are good in Summer.
 Squids （いか- Ika）and Salmon（鮭- Sake） tastes best in Autumn.
-Botan Shrimp （ボタンエビ- Botan Ebi） and Scallops（ホ タテ貝 – Hotate） are mind blowing in Spring.
+Botan Shrimp （ボタンエビ- Botan Ebi） and Scallops（ホ タテ貝 – Hotate） are best in Spring.
 Octopus（たこ- Taco) and Atka Mackerel (ホッケ – Hokke) are available in all seasons.
 For more information on where to eat them, check out my Hokkaido seafood guide post.

 In Hokkaido, sushi, sashimi and kaisendon are the most common ways to eat seafood.
 Squid burger at Lucky Pierott Burger in Hakodate (May – October) and Notsuke Peninsula’s award winning giant Hotate (Scallop) burger in Betsukai town with a glass of creamy Jumbo milk are other popular ways too.
 In Betsukai, Futaba Sushi is a good place to try the Hotate burger.